Keep a little bit of order and routine without sacrificing the fun of summer with this summer schedule for kids!

-So on our first day of summer vacation, we came up with our new summer schedule.
+A few years ago, I sat the boys down to help me come up with our new summer schedule.
 I took their input and went with it.
-And came up with a schedule that we all are on board for.
+This meant I came up with a schedule that we all are on board for.

 Summer Schedule for Kids